philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 > We need to change some validation rules, but the clients have rules baked in.
 How do we let them know change is coming?

 Certain validation rules are very clearly breaking.
-For example, lowering the maximum length of a string field would break clients who are expecting to be able to send longer names.
-Folks would have to shorten the field on certain devices which would be really weird, especially as the client may well be showing it as valid, only to then surface an error from the API.
+For example, lowering the maximum length of a string property would break clients who are expecting to be able to send longer names.
+Folks would have to shorten the property on certain devices which would be really weird, especially as the client may well be showing it as valid, only to then surface an error from the API.

 Other rules may _seem_ like they're backwards compatible, but can still break clients in all sorts of ways.
-For example, making a string field accept a longer value can lead to problems where an out-of-date client is expecting a length of 20, but an up-to-date client has already been used to get that field up to 40.
+For example, making a string property accept a longer value can lead to problems where an out-of-date client is expecting a length of 20, but an up-to-date client has already been used to get that property up to 40.
 Again they user would find that data is valid on one device, but be stuck unable to submit the form on another device.

 Baking validation rules into client applications based on whatever the documentation says is brittle, so moving [client-side validation logic to server-defined JSON Schema](https://blog.apisyouwonthate.com/the-many-amazing-uses-of-json-schema-client-side-validation-c78a11fbde45) can solve these problems, and a bunch more.
 It also makes evolution a whole bunch easier, because this is just another category of change you are automatically communicating to client applications, without any developers needing to get involved.